percona/community/content/blog/2021-12-27-replace-docker-with-podman-for-pmm-dev.md

 Looks like for Linux it is quite possible, but the experience could be different on MacOS or Windows.

+But what is described bellow is strictly for development, not intended for **production**! **Podman currently is not supported for production for PMM**.

 I would use Fedora 35 distro in examples bellow, first lets install `podman` and start needed tools:

 ```sh